amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

       "MetadataTestMessage": "Hello from the other side!"
     }
     ```
-3. Open the [S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-west-2) and click on the link for the **Source** bucket that was created by the Video on Demand on AWS workflow.
+3. Open the S3 console and click on the link for the **Source** bucket that was created by the Video on Demand on AWS workflow.
 4. Click on the **Upload** button and use the dialog box to locate and select the `testMetadata.json` input metadata file you just created.
 5. Click on the **Upload** button to start the upload.
-6. To verify the job triggered, open the [MediaConvert console](https://us-west-2.console.aws.amazon.com/mediaconvert/home?region=us-west-2#/jobs/list) in us-west-2 and make sure a job was started with the input `van_life.mp4`.
+6. To verify the job triggered, open the MediaConvert console and make sure a job was started with the input `van_life.mp4`.

 FIXME - show the metadata is carried through the job.
 This should be in the the MediaConvert UserMetadata but it's not.

 # Part 2: Configure a serverless application to create and manage Mediainfo Rules

-The Lab Toolkit stacks (`ruleweb` and `ruleapi`) created webpages backed by API Gateway, Lambda and Dynamodb that will be used to:
+The Lab Toolkit stack (`workshop`) created webpages backed by API Gateway, Lambda and Dynamodb that will be used to:
 1) drive the Mediainfo Rule creation
 2) to visualize the workflow data created by the Video on Demand on AWS solution.

 In this section of the workshop, we will confgure and test these resources to work with the Video on Demand on AWS solution stack you deployed earlier.

 ![Rules and Workflows](../images/ServerlessWebApp.png)

-You will need to refer to the stack outputs from the Video On Demand on AWS solution, the **ruleapi** and the **ruleweb** stacks throughout this module.
+You will need to refer to the stack outputs from the **workshop** stack throughout this module.

-Resources for an API and website deployed as part of the toolkit stacks.
-The API and Lambda were developed using [Chalice](https://github.com/aws/chalice), a microframework for writing serverless applications in python.
+ The API and Lambda resources created for the **workshop** stack were developed using [Chalice](https://github.com/aws/chalice), a microframework for writing serverless applications in python.
 It allows you to quickly create and deploy applications that use AWS Lambda and API Gateway.
 For reference, the code for the API is [ruleapi/app.py](ruleapi/app.py).

 The **/rules API Gateway API** creates, manages and executes user-defined rule expressions.
 It has the following endpoints: